 Nevertheless, it’s believed that the first Golden Teachers mushrooms were originally found in Florida or Georgia, growing somewhere out in the wild.
 While there are good arguments for both regions being the home of the original Golden Teachers, we’re of a mind that it’s more likely to have been in Georgia or nearby; Floridian cubensis strains tend to be larger at maturity due to the climate and humidity of Florida.

-The “Teacher” portion of the name is because some psychonauts have described their experience with this psychedelic mushroom as being more profound, introspective, and spiritual than other strains of magic mushroom.
+The “Teacher” portion of the name is because some psychonauts have described their experience with this special mushroom as being more profound, introspective, and spiritual than other strains of mushroom.

 Golden Teacher in the Wild: How to Identify Golden Teacher Mushrooms

 Golden Teacher mushrooms can be found in the wild in the United States, predominantly in the southeastern section of the country.
 If you happen to discover one, do not forage it—possession of certain fungi is still illegal in the vast majority of jurisdictions throughout the country (although progress is being made toward decriminalization and eventual legalization).
 Simply observe the fungi and move on!

 When one finds a Golden Teacher in the wild, they’ll almost certainly first notice the mushroom’s namesake: a large, yellow-speckled, golden cap.
 Typically the cap of a Golden Teacher is around 1–2 inches in diameter, although they have been known to become even larger under the right conditions.

 Stem of the Golden Teacher is Moderate Height & Bruises Easily